Poulpes/onboarding/README.md

 If you want to keep your Personal Google Drive Back Up and Sync functionalities: no problem.
 Just be sure to keep the Google Drive Back Up and Sync add-on installed and connect to your Google personal account.

 #### Calendar
+With your *@poulpe.co* you'll have access to:
+- everyone's calendar
+- the team calendar ()

 #### Others: Slides, sheets